ThanosApollo/config/README.md

 * Help the community

 #### How can I make a bare git repo?
-* I recommend watching [Distrotube git bare tutorial](https://www.youtube.com/watch?v=tBoLDpTWVOM) as his video explains in much more detail than I can do in a README
+* I recommend watching [Distrotube bare git repo tutorial](https://www.youtube.com/watch?v=tBoLDpTWVOM) as his video explains in much more detail than I can do in a README